neoforged/.github/primers/1.21.5/index.md

     - `ServerPlayer`
         - `getRespawnPosition`, `getRespawnAngle`, `getRespawnDimension`, `isRespawnForced` -> `getRespawnConfig`, not one-to-one
         - `setRespawnPosition` now takes in a `$RespawnConfig` instead of the individual respawn information
+        - `loadAndSpawnParentVehicle`, `loadAndSpawnEnderpearls` now takes in a `CompoundTag` without the optional wrapping
 - `net.minecraft.sounds.SoundEvents` have the following sounds now `Holder` wrapped:
     - `ITEM_BREAK`
     - `SHIELD_BLOCK`, `SHIELD_BREAK`,